24 Best Podcasts for Learning Korean in 2026

 14. The Motivate Korean Language Podcast

 The Motivate Korean Podcast encourages committed Korean language learners to keep going.
-The podcast talks about the Korean learning process and shares personal experiences.
+It discusses the Korean learning process and shares personal experiences.

 This podcast offers advice on staying motivated and improving your Korean abilities.
 They do this by altering your perspective on the language.

-Even though the whole podcast is in English, intermediate learners who need more incentive to go to the next level will find it helpful.
+Although the podcast is in English, intermediate learners who need more motivation to reach the next level will find it helpful.

 15. Sparkling Korean